legal-nlp/oab-exams/README.md

 ## Data

-This repository has a corpus with raw text files from the (i) official OAB Exams and (ii) simulation exams provided by FGV DIREITO RIO.
+This repository has a corpus with raw text files from:

++ the official OAB Exams made by FGV PROJETOS; and,

++ simulation exams provided by FGV DIREITO RIO.

 ## Research published